priyanshu710/Financial-Dataset-using-Web-Scraping/README.md

 The files present in this repository can be used to generate a dataset containing financial information about Indian companies.
 The data is scraped from the MoneyControl website and then processed to achieve the desired result.

-There are 5 different ipynb files needed to achieve the final dataset.
+There are 7 different ipynb files needed to achieve the final dataset.
 You have to run the files in the following order:
-    get_links_for_companies.ipynb
+    get_links_for_companies.ipynb |
-    Financial_Feature_Extractor.ipynb
+    Financial_Feature_Extractor.ipynb |
-    merging_data.ipynb
+    merging_data.ipynb |
-    Final_dataset.ipynb
+    Final_dataset.ipynb |
-    Final_dataset_union.ipynb
+    Final_dataset_union.ipynb |
+    adjust_dates.ipynb |
+    include_non_financial_features.ipynb

 Now, we shall discuss what each of these files helps us to do.